 - Back for the Finale: He appears in several flashback scenes in the season 4 finale, eight episodes after his death.

 - Badass: He sure knows how to use his God shotgun.
 His actor Scott Wilson speculates that Hershel was pretty wild in his youth.

-- Badass Beard/Beard of Sorrow: Sporting one starting Season 3.
+- Badass Beard/Beard of Sorrow: He sports one beginning in season 3.

-- Badass Bookworm: He is well adept in The Bible, being a devoted christian and all.
+- Badass Bookworm: He is well-versed in The Bible, being a devoted Christian and all.